metio/memoization.java/README.md

 * `Memoize` if you want to memoize JDK interfaces.
 * `MemoizeJool` if you want to memoize jOOL interfaces.
 * `MemoizeLambda` if you want to memoize lambda interfaces.
+* `MemoizeRx` if you want to memoize RxJava interfaces.

 ### Default cache with default cache keys